Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Soft-DF-BP

+\begin{theorem} Consider an application of sim-BP to the outputs and noise of an erasure relay channel.
+That is, let $(\bY_\StR, \bY_\StD,\bE_\RtD)$ be the random outputs of the source-relay and source-destination channels, and the noise along the relay-destination channel, respectively.
+Assume the code $\cC$ used was selected at random from a $(\lambda,\rho)$ LDPC code ensemble of block length $n$ (see Sec.~\ref{sec:LDPC}).
+Let $(\bYBPrelay, \bYBPdest)$ denote the output of sim-BP, when provided with $(\bY_\StD, \bY_\StR,\bE_\RtD)$ as inputs, and applied to the Tanner graph of $\cC$.
+Then for any $\xi > 0$ and large enough $n$, the following holds.

-where, $P^{(\Final)}_\Erasure$ is as defined above, $P_\Erasure(\bYBPthree)$ is as in Definition~\ref{def:erasure rate}, and $\beta > 0$ is some constant, which is independent of $n$ and $\epsilon$. \end{theorem} The theorem implies that the erasure rate at the output of sim-BP approaches sim-DE's prediction in probability, exponentially in $n$.
-The proof follows in direct lines as the proof of~\cite[Theorem~2]{Urbanke_Message_Passing} and is omitted.
+where $P(\Erasure \given \bYBPdest)$ is the empirical erasure rate (defined as in~\eqref{eq:erasure_rate}), $P^{(\Final)}_\BPD(\Erasure)$ is as defined above, and $\eta > 0$ is some constant, which is independent of $n$ and $\xi$. \end{theorem} The proof of the theorem is an application of~\cite[Theorems~4.94 and~4.96]{Urbanke_Book}\footnote{Its validity follows from the fact that sim-BP is a symmetric message-passing algorithm (where symmetry is defined as in~\cite[Definition~4.83]{Urbanke_Book}) and the channel between components of $\bX_\SRC$ and $(\bY_\StD, \bY_\StR,\bE_\RtD)$ is binary-input, memoryless and output-symmetric, defined as in~\cite[Definition~4.8]{Urbanke_Book}. } and is omitted.

+The theorem implies that the erasure rate at the output of sim-BP approaches sim-DE's prediction in probability, exponentially as $n\rightarrow\infty$.
 Combined with Theorem~\ref{theorem:Degrade}, the theorem gives us an upper bound on the erasure rate at the output of soft-DF-BP.
-In the context of the analysis strategy of Sec.~\ref{sec:Analysis_soft_DF_BP}, this addresses the first of the two conditions of Theorem~\ref{theorem:Formal}.